Erudika/scoold/README.md

 ### Quick Start

+**Note: The Para backend server is deployed separately and is required for Scoold to run.**

 0. You first *need* to create a developer app with [Facebook](https://developers.facebook.com), [Google](https://console.developers.google.com) or any other identity provider that you wish to use.
 This isn't necessary only if you enable LDAP or password authentication.